SuvadeepMukherjee/Backend-Interview-Notes/SQL/queries-questions.md

 | NULL     | Finance   |
 | NULL     | Admin     |

-#### Q30:Write a query to fetch the Employee table and their corresponding department name .Also make sure to display the company name and the company location corresponding to each employee.
-The Employee ,Department and Company tables are given below
+#### Q30:Given the Employee , Department and Company tables write a query that retrieves the emp_name along with their respective dept_name but only for those employees whose department names are known also make sure to display the company_name and location

 Employee Table: